Kate Middleton Hair Color: How to Get Honey Bronde Look

 Best “dupe” Products For Budget-friendly Alternatives

 You can achieve the “Royal Blowout” without the royal budget.
-Many of the high-end brands Kate uses (like Kérastase) are owned by the same parent companies as drugstore favorites (like L’Oréal), meaning they often share similar technology and ingredients.
+Many of the high-end brands Kate uses, like Kérastase, share parent companies with drugstore favorites.
+L’Oréal is one such example.
+This means they often share similar technology and ingredients.
+If you love elegant and timeless royal hair, you may also enjoy these beautiful bob haircuts for older women that never go out of style:

 Here are the best affordable alternatives to her high-end favorites: